lotus-NLS/Jaguar/readme.md

 - Visual runtime analysis: A lot of applications run with a GUI, crucially websites.
 The model should review how its code plays out visually as well.
 There is a version of GPT-4 which can work with image input which hasn't been released yet.\
-there is no reason why the program could not also be applied to other kinds of software.
 - Audio interface : You should be able to enter commands via voice, ideally without even pressing enter
 ### Persistent memory and skill acquiry
 - Persistent Note/Memory database: In order to effectively work in multiple sessions, the agent must remember relevant information